Visyond/website-hugo/site/content/product-tour/product-tour.md

   <meta property="og:url" content="">
   <meta name="description" content="Automate the journey from a spreadsheet cell to analytical insights on online dashboards">
 topTitle: >-
-  Excel in Spreadsheet-based Decision-making
+  Make Better Decisions, Faster
 topDescription: Automate the journey from a spreadsheet cell to analytical insights on online dashboards
-FeaturesHeader: 'Understand Your Data and Make Better Decisions <br> in 3 Steps'
+FeaturesHeader: 'Excel in Spreadsheet-based Decision-making <br> in 3 Steps'
 infoBlockFirst:
   - descr: >-
-      Immediately, and without any extra effort you will transform your Excel spreadsheet into a secure, scalable, and collaborative decision-making platform.
+      Import your Excel spreadsheet to transform it into a secure, scalable, and collaborative **decision-making platform**.
     benefitsList:
       - text: >-
-          Scenarios and assumptions and will be tracked and compared automatically
+          Track data and quickly compare scenarios
       - text: >-
-          Each stakeholders can view and interact with only what they need, thus preventing data leaks and shielding stakeholders from information overload
+          Control what collaborators can see and edit, prevent data leaks, and shield stakeholders from data overload
       - text: >-
-          Each stakeholder can find anomalies and the root-cause of errors without having to inspect each cell in the recalculation chain.
+          Find anomalies and root causes of errors
     benefitsList2:
       - text: >-
           [Sign up for free](/accounts/signup/)